sesamiapp/devportal/docs/storefront-integration/hydrogen-integration.md

 });
 ```

-we need to add few more rules to this to make sure sesami script execute properly
+To ensure the Sesami script runs correctly, you will need to add the following additional rules to the CSP configuration:

 ```javascript
 const { nonce, header, NonceProvider } = createContentSecurityPolicy({